Support for patient advocacy has never been higher than it is today.

 Since most of my readers are Minnesotan I’d like to give a shout out to Wyndmere.

 I’ve been using Wyndmere essential oils for over a decade.
 I love them because they’re small, woman-owned and local!
 They’re just over in New Hope.
 I drive by them occasionally and it makes me so happy to know that I can shop small and shop locally for high quality, therapeutic oils.
-You can check out Wyndmere here or head over to my resources page to see other small, high quality brands I recommend.
+You can check out Wyndmere here.

 While I do occasionally do affiliate links as a means to support this website, I am in no way affiliated with Wyndmere.
 I just recommend them because I love them.